LuqmanFarooqui/py2048/README.md

 *Note: The default board size is 5 and win value is 2048.
 This is set incase of an invalid entry of either of the two respectively.*

 Now, you may enter your move.
-To make a move, press either of the WASD keys, or press 'n' to stop the game or 'r' to clear the board and start over with the same board size and win value.
+To make a move, press either of the WASD keys, or press 'x' to stop the game, 'r' to clear the board or 'g' to restart the entire game.
 You may do the aforementioned in CAPS LOCK as well.

 The game will stop by itself if the win value is identified in the board or if further valid moves are not possible.
 You will recieve your game stats at the end too !